 Teaching English in China can be a great source of income on the road for digital nomads, a great “gap year” for students, or, a perfect full-time career for those looking to live abroad permanently.
-Whatever your reasoning for uprooting and moving to China to teach, we’re sure you’ll have a very positive experience.
+Whatever your reasoning for uprooting and to teach English abroad, we’re sure you’ll have a very positive experience.

-Here are some steps to help ensure you get a great job teaching English in China!
+Here are some steps to help ensure you find great teaching opporunities in China.

 1. Obtain Your TEFL/TESOL Certificate

 What is this certificate?
 TEFL is an acronym that stands for “Teaching English as a Foreign Language” and TESOL stands for “Teaching English to Speakers of Other Languages.”
-Not only will this little piece of paper enable you to get a good paying job in China, but it will help you prepare for classroom teaching.
+Not only will this little piece of paper enable you to get a good paying job in China, but it will help you vital teaching experience.[widget id=”shortcodes-ultimate-2″]